Gulab Singh: Gulabnama

-Diwan Kirpa Ram, the "Maharajah's private secretary and the son of Dewan Jwala Sahai, the Maharajah's Prime Minister", of the Diwans of Eminabad family, wrote the first biography of Gulab Singh titled Gulabnama in the 19th century in Persian.
+Diwan Kirpa Ram of the diwan family of Eminabad wrote the first biography of Gulab Singh titled Gulabnama in the 19th century in Persian.

 K. M. Panikkar describes Gulabnama as an authoritative source;

 "This work, though written in the flowery style of the Persian panegyrists, is nonetheless a remarkable historical document, as the Dewan published in it many original documents which are not now available elsewhere.
 Its facts and chronology are beyond dispute.
 The Dewan was also fully conversant with the political conditions of the Punjab at the time, and his descriptions of events are vivid and informed by direct knowledge of men and things."